Thank you for your interest in Providence Classical School!

 |Mock Trial, Speech and Debate, Limnology, Computer Science, Engineer Your World|

-Our mission for College Advising at PCS – to partner with families to explore post-secondary educational options in which their students can continue to grow in their faith, develop their love for learning, and meet their academic and career goals.
+Our mission for College Advising at PCS is to partner with families to explore post-secondary educational options in which their students can continue to grow in their faith, develop their love for learning, and meet their academic and career goals.
 Students at PCS have a variety of interests and aptitudes, and the College Advising Office encourages families to pray and seek God’s guidance together for how He wants to develop these interests in their students at PCS and beyond.
+Tonya Post oversees our College Advising program and would be happy to answer your questions.

 - Abilene Christian University